thanm/dragongo/README.md

  * source code for the unit tests

-<workarea>/llvm/tools/dragongo/external:

- * cmake and ninja will drop copies of the tar files and source code for the exyternal dependencies here (e.g. GMP, MPC, MPFR)

 ## Building and running llvm-goparse

 The executable llvm-goparse is a driver program that will (at some point) kick off the go parser on a specified go program.
 At the moment llvm-goparse doesn't do anything, only creates an instance of the back end and then exits.